 |

-According to studies sited by the American Psychological Association, roughly half of married couples in the United States eventually divorce.
+According to studies cited by the American Psychological Association, roughly half of married couples in the United States eventually divorce.
 While the reasons for ending a marriage are as unique and complex as the relationship itself, couples almost unanimously agree on one thing: Civorces cause significant stress.

 In most cases, divorce isn’t the end of a happy marriage but an unhappy one.
-However, even when divorce is the best solution for one or both partners’ safety and wellbeing, it can cause disruption, introduce financial instability and bring deep grief.
+However, even when divorce is the best solution for one or both partners’ safety and well-being, it can cause disruption, introduce financial instability, and bring deep grief.

 There’s also a strong correlation between alcoholism and divorce, particularly when one partner drinks heavily and the other doesn’t.
 In a 2014 study published in the Journal of Studies on Alcohol and Drugs, researchers found that roughly half of the study’s 17,000 participants with a history of alcoholism went through a divorce at some point in their lives.
 On the other hand, only 30 percent of those without a history of alcoholism were divorced.